mitcshi/mitcshi.github.io/_pages/publications.md

 * Seeing through the haze: Estimating corporate scope 3 emissions from sparse ESG disclosures via explainable machine learning (with X. Su, R. Luo, Q. Geng, and J. Guo), 2026, revise and resubmit

 * When trees outperform graphs: Representation choice for supply chain link prediction (with X. Su, R. Luo, and Q. Geng), 2026, revise and resubmit

-* <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5892284" target="_blank">Customer-supplier momentum spillover and its cascading effect</a> (with S. Wu, R. Luo, and S. Zhao), 2026, revise and resubmit

 * Leveraging LLM-based semantic analysis of patent texts: An application to technological link discovery and financial markets (with R. Luo, S. Zhao, and Q. Geng), 2025, revise and resubmit, (the original version was circulated under the title <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5249018" target="_blank">"Technological momentum in China: Large language model meets simple classifications"</a>)